zavadzki72/zavadzki72/README.md

 ### Hi there! 😁

 My name is Marccus Zavadzki from Brazil (🇧🇷).
 I've been working as .NET  Developer since 2018 and currently.
-I'm working with .NET, C# and WebForms.
+I'm working with .NET, C# and others languages.

 Passionate about technology, besides studying I like to play football ⚽, and have that barbecue 🥩